shing1Sks/Annica/README.md

 # ANNICA

-**A Neural Network Interactive Classroom & Animator** — an in-browser playground for understanding how neural networks learn, one step at a time.
+**Artificial Neural Network's Interactive Computed Animations** — an in-browser playground for understanding how neural networks learn, one step at a time.

 ANNICA trains a 2-layer feedforward network on the XOR problem and makes every part of the process visible: weight magnitudes, gradient flow, activation functions, decision boundaries, and more.
 No ML libraries, no black boxes — just pure TypeScript math rendered live in your browser.